opensafely-core/cohort-extractor/DEVELOPERS.md

 ## Running the model

-There are three ways to run your model:
+There are two ways to run your model:

 * Directly in your usual development environment.
 For example, if you have Stata installed locally, just open `model.do` and run as normal